nordlow/compiler-benchmark/README.md

 for defaulted values of all the parameters.

-A specific subset of support languages can be chosen as, for instance,
+A subset of languages to benchmark can be chosen as, for instance,

     ./benchmark --languages=C++,D,Rust